grindsa/acme2certifier/examples/Docker/README.md

 }
 ```

-Both configuration file and ca_handler must be modified according to your setup.
+Configuration file, ca_handler and (optionally) settings.py must be modified according to your setup.

 To reload the modified files the container should be restarted.